 The first thing you need to consider for mastering your phone interview is that, you must be prepared.
 As heard about the quote “Prevention is better than cure,” you need to be prepared a few days before the phone interview.

-Here, preparation usually includes having your resume in front of you, making sure you’re on a good phone line with no disturbance, having all the important details about the company and the employer, ready with a set of questions to ask the employer etc.
+Here, the preparation usually includes having your resume in front of you, making sure you’re on a good phone line with no disturbance, having all the important details about the company and the employer, ready with a set of questions to ask the employer etc.

 Show Some Seriousness